 Our two cents: As you can see from the quote above, Brandenburg folks know what they are doing, and the design choices in their product seem very well-grounded.

 The device comes with a hard-shell traveling case that looks classy.
-It’s on sale now and costs $250 (50% discount!) with a 30-day money-back guarantee.
+It’s on sale now and costs $225 (55% discount!) with a 30-day money-back guarantee.
 Get it right here.

-Other Massage Guns – Non-Equine Brands
+Massage Gun for Horses: Non-Equine Brands

 So, from this hands-on experience, here’s what stood out about the Ekrin device.

-In terms of performance, it has a 12mm amplitude and 57 lbs of stall force.
+In terms of performance, it features a 12mm amplitude and a stall force of 57 lbs.
 You can never go wrong here.
-With the procedures we named above, having a massage gun that can withstand more pressure is a huge advantage, especially when dealing with muscle knots and stubborn fascia.
+With the procedures we named above, having an equi massage gun that can withstand more pressure is a huge advantage, especially when dealing with muscle knots and stubborn fascia.

-It also has an 1800-3200rpm percussion range and 5-cycle speeds—just enough to be a breeze.
+It also has an 1800 – 3200 RPM range and 5-cycle speeds—just enough to be a breeze.

-The B37 costs $229.99, but you can apply the MGA20 coupon for a 20% discount.
-It then costs $183.99 (you’re welcome!).
+The B37 costs $249.99, but you can apply the MGA20 coupon for a 20% discount.
+It then costs $187.50 (you’re welcome!).
 Buy Ekrin B37 right here!
+Don’t forget to read actual reviews from fellow horse owners.

-It has a percussion range of 1800-3400rpm, similar to the Equirelease massage gun.
+It has a percussion range of 1800 – 3400 RPM, similar to the Equirelease massage gun.
 It has 9 speeds to cycle through – we’ll take 9 speeds over 20 speeds any day.

 It comes with 10 massage heads, which will work just as well on your horse – there are 3 metallic ones.